|

 Suffern Farmers' Market

-Suffern, New York - The Suffern Farmers' Market is open every Saturday
+Lafayette Avenue Suffern, New York - The Suffern Farmers' Market is

-from the end of June through the end of October.
-It features locally
+open every Saturday from the end of June through the end of October.
+It

-grown veggies and fruits, organics, plants, fresh baked breads &
+features locally grown veggies and fruits, organics, plants, fresh

-pies, boutique wines and homemade soaps and shampoos.
-The market
+baked breads & pies, boutique wines and homemade soaps and

-is open from 9AM to 1PM- rain or shine, and features live entertainment
+shampoos.
+The market is open from 9AM to 1PM- rain or shine, and

 Other Links

-5 A Day is a national health program to encourage you to eat 5 or
+and veggies?
+5 A Day is a national health program to encourage you to

 |